CroudTech/Croud-Style-Guide/src/components/shared/layout/croud-filterbar.md

     </croud-filterbar>

 ### Advanced Filters
-Add additional advanced filters on a second row using the "advanced-filters" slot, if this slot is used a advanced toggle button will show on the right hand side like below
+Add additional advanced filters on a second row using the "advanced-filters" slot, if this slot is used an advanced toggle button will show on the right hand side like below

     <croud-filterbar class="filter-bar" :search.sync="searchText" placeholder="Clients, Summary, Description">